tensorpack/benchmarks/ResNet-MultiGPU/README.md

 # Benchmark MultiGPU training against tensorflow/benchmarks

-tensorpack MultiGPU trainers are implemented following the awesome examples in [tensorflow/benchmarks](https://github.com/tensorflow/benchmarks).
+Tensorpack MultiGPU trainers are implemented following the awesome examples in [tensorflow/benchmarks](https://github.com/tensorflow/benchmarks).
 Their performance should be the same.

+This script is focused on the performance of different parallel strategies.
+To train on real data with reasonable experiments settings, see [ResNet-Horovod](../ResNet-Horovod).

 ## Scripts: